KylieX2008: Concert synopsis

 For the fourth act Xposed, Minogue is dressed as an 'erotic bellboy'.
 She appears on a gigantic skull suspended high above the stage performing "Like a Drug".
 The skull descends to the stage and Kylie goes on to perform "Slow", with excerpts of "Free" (from Intimate and Live), and "2 Hearts".
 The skull received a very positive reaction from the fans, and was replaced by a CG reproduction at the concerts it could not be featured due to stage limitations (this additional projection was not present before the South American leg).

 The Asian-influenced fifth act Naughty Manga Girl sees Minogue emerging on stage in a pyramid which unfurls to reveal Kylie in an outfit inspired by Japanese manga, performing "Come into My World", "Nu-di-ty" and "Sensitized".
 This segment, which opens with a video of "Sometime Samurai", was completely cut from the technically limited concerts.

 The show progresses to its sixth act Starry Nights, with Minogue appearing in a blue satin gown and premiering another new song, "Flower", she then performs a ballad version of "I Believe in You".
 The act ended with "Cosmic" on the initial dates, but this song was later dropped.

 In the seventh act Black Versus White, Minogue appears as a tsar, performing "On a Night Like This", "Your Disco Needs You", "Kids", "Step Back in Time" and "In My Arms".
 The act begins with a black and white theme and progresses into colour.

-Minogue re-emerges on stage in a Cher-esque evening suit to perform an encore.
+Minogue re-emerges on stage in an evening suit to perform an encore.
 This began with "No More Rain" at all shows except in South America.
 There, it was removed from the set after the 1 November show for the remainder of that leg.
 Many songs were added and swapped around during this act including "The One", "Love at First Sight", "I Should Be So Lucky" and the acoustic rendition of "All I See".
 Starting during the South American leg, "Better the Devil You Know" was performed.
-For the first two performances in South America only, "Somewhere" was performed, a song from the critically acclaimed musical West Side Story.
+For the first two performances in South America only, "Somewhere" was performed, a song from the musical West Side Story.